deepset-ai/opea-haystack-demo/README.md

 2. Make sure that your OPEA microservices are running
 3. Run the streamlit app: `streamlit run app.py`

-This will start up the app on `localhost:8501` where you will find a simple search bar.
+This will start the app on `localhost:8501`, where you will find a simple search bar.

 ## How to use this template
 1. Create a new repository from this template or simply open it in a codespace to start playing around 💙